 I’ll take you on the journey of my visit to Heaven and my choice to come back to life.
 I will also take you inside my mind, heart, and soul and introduce you to some of the ghosts, guides, and angels I encountered on my journey.

 I found another piece of myself along every step of the road, especially those places where I stumbled and fell hard.
 Each time, I got up with scraped knees and a bruised heart, and kept moving forward.
 I knew there was purpose in my suffering and that I was an important piece of this life puzzle.
 I knew my life had purpose and Divine Universal Intent.
-I now work as an intuitive mentor, healer and inspirational speaker helping people connect to their highest potentials, their Angels and Guides, and define their life purpose through self-empowerment and love.
+I now work as an intuitive mentor, healer and inspirational speaker helping people connect to their Truth, Angels and Guides defining their life purpose through self-empowerment and love.

 Pieces of Me